-Live Edge Mid Century Modern Coffee Table
+Live Edge Mid Century Modern DIY Coffee Table

+The least few weeks have been busy making our DIY coffee table!
 Hi everyone!
 How have you been?

 I know I haven’t been on the blog for a few weeks and that’s because I’ve been tackling a big project!